Nitric Acid Climate Action Group: avoiding nitrous oxide emissions

 Context

 Nitric acid is an important raw material in the chemical industry, especially for fertiliser production.
-The manufacture of nitric acid releases nitrous oxide (N2O) into the atmosphere, a greenhouse gas that depletes ozone and is 265 times more harmful to the climate than carbon dioxide (CO2).
+The manufacture of nitric acid releases nitrous oxide (N2O) into the atmosphere, a greenhouse gas that depletes ozone and is 273 times more harmful to the climate than carbon dioxide (CO2).
 Businesses have no incentive to reduce nitrous oxide emissions.
-And yet, N2O abatement is relatively inexpensive, costing between EUR 1 to EUR 3 per tonne of CO2 equivalent saved.
+And yet, N2O abatement is relatively inexpensive, costing between 1 and 5 euros per tonne of CO2 equivalent saved.

-Moreover, the potential for climate change mitigation in this industry is huge.
-Worldwide, around 1.8 billion tonnes of CO2 equivalent could be saved in the next ten years.
+The potential for climate change mitigation in this industry is huge.
+We estimate that worldwide, more than 1 billion tonnes of CO2 equivalent could be saved in the next ten years.
 This would make an important contribution to achieving the Paris Agreement climate targets.

-Against this background, Germany’s Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) launched the Nitric Acid Climate Action Group (NACAG).
-The goal of the NACAG is to create greater incentives for the permanent reduction of nitrous oxide emissions in the nitric acid industry.
+Against this background, the German Federal Government launched the Nitric Acid Climate Action Group (NACAG).
+NACAG’s goal is to create greater incentives for the permanent reduction of nitrous oxide emissions in the nitric acid industry.

 Objective

-Partner countries implement measures to permanently avoid nitrous oxide emissions during the production of nitric acid.
+Partner countries are implementing policy measures to permanently avoid nitrous oxide emissions that are released during the production of nitric acid.

 Approach

-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is supporting the BMU in implementing the Nitric Acid Climate Action Group.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is supporting the Federal Ministry for Economic Affairs and Climate Action (BMWK) in implementing the Nitric Acid Climate Action Group.

-The NACAG supports financial, technical and policy measures to reduce emissions.
-For example, the initiative advises on institutional framework conditions in partner countries and promotes the use of climate protection technology.
+NACAG supports specific financial, technical and policy measures to reduce nitrous oxide emissions.
+For example, the initiative advises on institutional framework conditions in partner countries.
+It also promotes the use of climate protection technology, also providing funding under certain circumstances.

-In return, the partner countries undertake to permanently and independently reduce the nitrous oxide emissions from the nitric acid industry from 2024 onwards.
-For this purpose, NACAG finances the installation and operation of climate protection technology in authorised production plants and supports partner countries, for example in the long-term regulation of these emissions.
+In return, the partner countries undertake to permanently and independently reduce the nitrous oxide emissions which are released during the manufacture of nitric acid.
+For this purpose, NACAG finances the installation of climate protection technology in authorised production plants and supports partner countries, for example in the long-term regulation of these emissions.
 The project also helps in making the partner countries’ nationally determined contributions more ambitious.

 Additional information